Nissan Cedric: Fourth generation (330; 1975)

 The 330 series Cedric was produced from 1975 through 1979.
 As with the 230, the 330 was offered as a Sedan, Wagon/Van, Coupé, and as a comparatively rare, pillarless Hardtop Sedan.
 Again, it was sold as the Gloria as well in the domestic Japanese market; in the export it was marketed as the 200C, 220C, 260C, and 280C (after 1978).
-The diesel engine returned, mainly for taxi usage.
+The diesel engine returned, mainly for taxi usage, although there was initially also a Diesel Deluxe aimed at private buyers.
 For the same purpose, there was a version of the four-cylinder "H20" petrol engine which ran on LPG.
-Trim levels offered at the time of introduction were the Deluxe, Custom Deluxe, GL, GL-E, SGL, SGL-E, 2800SGL, and 2800SGL-E. The SGL Brougham also first appeared in this generation.
-The "SGL" designation stands for Senior Grade Level, and the "E" represents fuel injection.
-Japanese buyers of the top level "SGL" models were liable for higher road taxes which justified the higher equipment levels and optional features added.
+Trim levels offered at the time of introduction were the Deluxe, Custom Deluxe, GL, GL-E, SGL, SGL-E, 2800SGL, and 2800SGL-E. The "SGL" designation stands for Senior Grade Level, and the "E" represents fuel injection.
+Japanese buyers of the larger-engined models were liable for higher road taxes.
+The top-of-the-line Brougham version also first appeared in this generation, in June 1977, at the same time that the range was facelifted.
+In Japan, the wagon bodystyle was sold exclusively as a van, aimed at commercial buyers, and only with the carburetted, two-litre L20S inline-six.

 The engines were further modified in June 1976 as emission control regulations were again adjusted, with the revised engines using the moniker Nissan NAPS.
 Model codes for petrol-engined cars were changed to 331, to reflect the engine changes.
 At the same time, halogen headlights were added and the luxurious F-series subvariant was introduced, only on the hardtop bodystyle (also available on the Gloria).
 Positioned just beneath the Brougham, "F" stood for fashionable.
 This was expressed by the fitment of rectangular headlamps, body-coloured hubcaps, and a higher quality audio system.
+The June 1977 was a very minor one, limited to changes to the grilles and taillights, better sound proofing, and some engine and lineup modifications.
+The new Brougham model received a fuel injected version of the 2.8-litre six, producting 145 PS rather than the 140 PS of the carburetted variant.

 October 1977 saw 1 million Cedrics produced.
 In November 1978 the petrol engines on private-use models were revised to meet the 1978 emissions standards, leading to model codes being changed to 332 for cars equipped with those engines (diesels and vans remained 330).
 At the same time, radial tyres were made standard fitment on some of the highest-end models.

 The Datsun 220C Diesel was commonly used as taxis in Singapore and Hong Kong.
 This model came with front bench seat and column-shift manual transmission.
+Nissan offered column-shifted manuals with three or four speeds (the three-speed also available with overdrive), floor shifted manuals with four or five speeds, and three-speed automatics with floor- or column-mounted shifters.